CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### selected_class

-The default behavior of the menu tag is to apply a special class 'current' to the menu-item that matches the page being visited.<br/>
+The default behavior of the menu tag is to apply a special class 'current' to the menu-item that matches the page being visited.
 A different class name can be set by using this parameter.

 ```